raphaelcalgaro/decaleur-gtm/README.md

    - Enter a name for the tag
    - Enter the name of the event that triggers your page_view
    - Add the "Initialization - All Pages" trigger
-   - Add the trigger that also fires on your page_view events.
+   - Add a trigger for the moments you want the events in the second layer to fire.
+In most cases that is the page_view or gtm.js.

 3. Create a JavaScript Variable for the flag pageViewDetected and a Data Layer Variable 3.1 JavaScript Varaible